seankwalker/cpsc-490/README.md

 [full DPDK image](https://cloud.docker.com/repository/docker/seankwalker/dpdk),
 which contains more DPDK testing and debugging tools.

-`server/` contains code related to the server which should be running on a routing/load-balancing middlebox which communicates with the orchestrator.
+`server/` contains code related to the server (written in Express) which should be running on a routing/load-balancing middlebox which communicates with the orchestrator.
 In particular, this server's job is to receive configuration files from the orchestrator.
 Each config file, written in the JSON format, is parsed as a directed graph defining a VNF service chain.
-The server then either routes the traffic specified by the server to an already-existing container on some other middlebox which is running the specified service chain (and has enough capacity to serve another UE) or spins up a new container with the service chain and routes the traffic there.
+The server then either routes the traffic specified by the server to an already-existing container on some other middlebox which is running the specified service chain (and has enough capacity to serve another client) or spins up a new container with the service chain and routes the traffic there.

 `vagrant/` contains configuration files and scripts used by Vagrant.

 ## Getting Started

+### Overview

+The code in this repo is structured such that it can be used for both development and running in "production."

+For "production," the goal is that a VNF service chain is dynamically created by the server.
+The server then will spin up a Docker container which runs that service chain.

+As one might imagine, it's much easier to test and run code during development in an environment which doesn't need to be dynamically spin up constantly.
+To this end, one can instead simply run the same Docker image the server uses for its service chains from the command line and run the code one wishes inside that container.

+The following sections outline the process from a broader perspective.
+Notes are provided in each section on how development and production modes accomplish the task.

 ### Building